changeprasant/Jedis/Home.md

 ```

 You should also take the time to adjust the Config() settings to your use case.
 By default, Jedis will close a connection after 300 seconds if it has not been returned.

+### A note about String and Binary - what is native?
+Redis/Jedis talks a lot about Strings.
+And here [[http://redis.io/topics/internals]] it says Strings are the basic building block of Redis.
+However, this stress on strings may be misleading.
+Redis' "String" refer to the C char type (8 bit), which is incompatible with Java Strings (16-bit).
+Redis sees only 8-bit blocks of data of predefined length, so normally it doesn't interpret the data (therefore it's "binary safe").
+Therefore in Java, byte[] data is "native", whereas Strings have to be encoded before being sent, and decoded after being retrieved by the SafeEncoder.
+In short: if you have binary data, don't encode it into String!
+Use the binary versions.
+Your byte[] can be up to 1GB large.

+### A note on Redis' master/slave distribution
+A Redis netork consists of redis servers, which can be either masters or slaves.
+Slaves are synchronized to the master (master/slave replication).
+However, master and slaves look identical to a client, and slaves do accept write requests, but they will not be propagated "up-hill" and could eventually be overwritten by the master.
+It makes sense to route reads to slaves, and write demands to the master.
+Furthermore, being a slave doesn't prevent from being considered master by another slave.

 ## Advanced usage